Green-Software-Foundation/if-db/manifests/gsf-website/notes.md

 ## Insights

-We compare reasonably well to other websites.
-The global average web page produces about 0.8 g of C per visit.
-Our SCI score for the GSF website is 1.39 g CO2e/visit, but we have erred on the side of overestimating values that we couldn't directly measure and been very comprehensive in the factors we included.
+We compare well to other websites, probably because we took the explicit decision to serve a minimal static website in order to be carbon minimal.
+The global average web page produces about 0.8 g of C per visit, according to https://www.websitecarbon.com/.

+Our SCI score for the GSF website is 0.11 g CO2e/visit.
 The embodied carbon for end user devices is by far the main contributor to the overall SCI score by a very large margin - the SCI score excluding the end user device embodied carbon is ~0.4 gCO2e/visit.

-For comparison, using the SWD model via CO2js forn the GSf site yielded an estimate of 0.447 g per visit, about one third of what we estimate using the SCI via IF.
+For comparison, using the SWD model via CO2js forn the GSF site yielded an estimate of 0.447 g per visit, about four times what we estimated using the SCI via IF.